SSimonPhd/refactor1/README.md

 Refactored starter code with the following:

-1. Working links
+1. Fixed links
-2. CSS semantically consolidated and organized
+2. Semantically consolidated and organized CSS
-3. CSS properly commented
+3. Added CSS comments

 * URL to deployed application: